SmingHub/Sming/Sming/Arch/Host/readme.md

 	sudo ip a a dev tap0 192.168.13.1/24 sudo ifconfig tap0 up

-This creates the `tap0` interface, and is persistent across OS reboots.
+This creates the `tap0` interface.
 The emulator will automatically select the first `tap` interface found.
 To override this, use the `--ifname` option.
 An IP address will be assigned, but can be changed using the `--ipaddr` option.

 If your application needs to access the internet, additional setup is required: